tomleewise/capstone/README.md

 Challenges-

 Using Spotify's API to pull the audio features from the given tracks.
-Cleaning the data to make the features makes sense for visualizations.
+Cleaning the data to make the features make sense for visualizations.

 Data Sources